-- Upon applicantTMs acceptance to GSW, a letter of acceptance and transcript evaluation will be available to the SON.
-These documents must be on file in GSW Office of Admission and are required before the Admission & Progression Committee can review the SON application. - If applicant is taking or in progression of courses at other institutions during the admission process, applicants must make note of what courses they are taking on their nursing application.

-• Applicant must submit an official transcript verifying final course grades to the RegistrarTMs Office and an unofficial transcript verifying final course grades to the School of Nursing Student Services Coordinator ASAP after completion.
+- Upon applicant's acceptance to GSW, a letter of acceptance and transcript evaluation will be available to the SON.
+These documents must be on file in GSW Office of Undergraduate Admissions and are required before the Admission & Progression Committee can review the SON application. - If applicant is taking or in progression of courses at other institutions during the admission process, applicants must make note of what courses they are taking on their nursing application. - Applicant must submit an official transcript verifying final course grades to the Registrar's Office and an unofficial transcript verifying final course grades to the School of Nursing Student Services Coordinator ASAP after completion.